Cacti/rrdproxy/README.md

 Cacti RRD Proxy is a standalone proxy interface to Tobi Oetiker's great RRDTool.
 Main focus of this project is to allow a relocation of RRD files including data replication, support of Cacti Boost as well as the RRDcached daemon.
-RRDtool proxy allows to split Cacti into more different components (for really big installations) without the need for NFS.
-And it will be natively supported by the upcoming major release 1.0 of Cacti.
+RRDtool proxy allows to split Cacti into more different components without the need for NFS.

-Due the fact that we are talking about critical file transactions RRDtool proxy only supports high encrypted connections (RSA2048 + AES192) with continuously changing keys between the proxy and registered clients / proxies.
+Due the fact that file transactions are having a high criticality RRDtool proxy only supports high encrypted connections (RSA2048 + AES192) with continuously changing keys between the proxy and registered clients / other proxies.

 Over a local service port administrators are able to access a separate command line interface that allows to configure and debug the proxy.